 Overall, Resolute produces over 23% of its electricity needs internally (owned and self-generated), mostly from renewable sources.
 The remainder is purchased from third parties.
 In 2017, the combined amount of purchased and self-generated electricity we used in our pulp and paper mills totaled approximately 10,756 GWh.

-We produce electricity at seven hydroelectric dams and seven cogeneration facilities.
+We produce electricity at seven hydroelectric dams and six cogeneration facilities.
 Cogeneration refers to the simultaneous generation of electricity and steam, which allows us to extract more energy from a given amount of fuel.

 We are constantly evaluating and improving our manufacturing processes to optimize energy efficiency and reduce our consumption of fuel, steam and electricity.
 This, in turn, reduces our scope 1 and 2 GHG emissions and helps to improve our cost structure and competitive position.